pydantic/pydantic/docs/index.md

 Podcasts and videos discussing pydantic.

 [Talk Python To Me](https://talkpython.fm/episodes/show/313/automate-your-data-exchange-with-pydantic){target=_blank}
-: Micheal Kennedy and Samuel Colvin, the creator of *pydantic*, dive into the history of pydantic and its many uses and benefits.
+: Michael Kennedy and Samuel Colvin, the creator of *pydantic*, dive into the history of pydantic and its many uses and benefits.

 [Podcast.\_\_init\_\_](https://www.pythonpodcast.com/pydantic-data-validation-episode-263/){target=_blank}
 : Discussion about where *pydantic* came from and ideas for where it might go next with